 Not convinced?
 Hear us out…

-While there has been plenty to enjoy recently thanks to our surprise summer climate – endless BBQs, summer parties and weekend trips to the nearest beach, not to mention all the sunbathing in the garden – the British heatwave has also become detrimental to our sleeping pattern, with many struggling to dose off at night due to the unbearable temperatures in their homes.
+While there has been plenty to enjoy recently thanks to our surprise summer climate – sunbathing in the garden, a sun-soaked daily stroll through the local park – the British heatwave has also become detrimental to our sleeping pattern, with many struggling to dose off at night due to the soaring temperatures in their homes.

-However, Ollie Jay, a researcher at University of Ottawa’s School of Human Kinetics, knows just how to combat the heat and believe it or not, it involves drinking a hot bev before bedtime.
+However, Ollie Jay, a researcher at University of Ottawa’s School of Human Kinetics, knows just how to combat the heat and believe it or not, it involves drinking a hot drink before bedtime.

 As part of a 2012 study on body heat, Jay conducted a series of experiments to find out the effects hot drinks have on our overall body temperature.
 During his study, he and his team found that drinking something hot when temperatures are high actually cools you down as it results ‘in a lower amount of heat stored inside your body.’